 Fort Bend County is not an area one generally associates with urban blight.
-Most folk’s exposure to the county is driving along the highways which mostly pass through relatively affluent areas.
+Most folk’s exposure to the county is driving along the highways, which mostly pass through relatively affluent areas.
 While there are some pockets, of less valuable properties, it’s nothing compared with what you might see driving the highways of Houston.
 To most, it would seem that truly decrepit areas don’t exist within the boundaries of Fort Bend, but this is far from the truth.
-Today we’re taking a look at an attempt to go back and fixed a long-ignored shopping center, in Fort Bend Houston.
-Let’s start off with some history, this portion of Fort Bend County was originally part of Stephen F. Austin’s Old 300 Grant.
+Today we’re taking a look at an attempt to go back and fix a long-ignored shopping center in Fort Bend, Houston.
+Let’s start off with some history.
+This portion of Fort Bend County was originally part of Stephen F. Austin’s Old 300 Grant.
 After the Civil War, the land and many other tracts in this area were purchased by the State of Texas Prison system to transform into prison work camps.
 However, by 1910, Texas’s convict leasing system was outlawed, and the land was considered surplus.
 Around this time, oil was discovered on the land, with the presence of a salt dome.
 Separate mining operations began for the oil and salt, and a new demand for jobs grew in the area.
 This call for employment began one of Houston’s earliest pulls toward the Southwest.
 By the 1950s, the salt mine had failed after a collapse (no one was hurt as it occurred on Christmas Eve), and oil mining operations had only increased in the area.
-By the 1960s the dominance of oil mining in the area, encouraged the prison system to sell the land North of the field to developers to construct homes.
+By the 1960s, the dominance of oil mining in the area encouraged the prison system to sell the land North of the field to developers to construct homes.
 The prison would continue to lease out the oil field, slowly selling off the remaining portions to TV stations so they could construct broadcast masts during the 1970s.
-This brings us, to the start of our shopping center.
+This brings us to the start of our shopping center.